gokulm/BoltOn/docs/requestor.md

 Requestor is the backbone of BoltOn.
 It follows the [Request/Response](https://www.enterpriseintegrationpatterns.com/patterns/messaging/RequestReply.html) and [Command Message](https://www.enterpriseintegrationpatterns.com/patterns/messaging/CommandMessage.html) patterns.
-Since it doesn't depend on any particular framework like WebAPI, MVC etc., and comprises of pure C# classes, its handlers could be added to application/service layer and could be invoked from any .NET application.
+Since it doesn't depend on any particular framework like WebAPI, MVC etc., and comprises of pure C# classes, its handlers could be added to application/service layer and could be used in a simple WebAPI based application to all the way to message queuing (MassTransit) and background tasks (Hangfire) based applications.

 The main source of inspiration for the Requestor was [Agatha](https://github.com/davybrion/Agatha), and various other projects like [Brighter](https://github.com/BrighterCommand/Brighter) and [MediatR](https://github.com/jbogard/MediatR).